Walid Ismail

-Walid Bahij Ismail (وليد بهيج إسماعيل; born 10 November 1984) is a Lebanese professional footballer who plays as a left-back.
+Walid Bahij Ismail (وليد بهيج إسماعيل; born 10 November 1984) is a Lebanese former professional footballer who played as a left-back.

 Ismail began his career in Lebanon at Islah Borj Shmali, before playing for Racing Beirut and then Nejmeh, with whom he won the 2013–14 league title.
 In 2014 he moved to Zob Ahan in Iran, winning two consecutive Hazfi Cup titles—in 2014–15 and 2015–16.
 Ismail returned to Lebanon in 2016, playing for Safa, Salam Zgharta, Bourj and Sagesse.

-He is one of his country's most capped players, having represented Lebanon internationally 68 times between 2010 and 2019.
+He is one of his country's most capped players, having represented Lebanon internationally 69 times between 2010 and 2019.
 Ismail participated at the 2011, 2015, and 2019 AFC Asian Cup qualifications, and the 2014 and 2018 FIFA World Cup qualifications.
-He has also played at the 2019 AFC Asian Cup, in Lebanon's first participation through qualification.
+He also played at the 2019 AFC Asian Cup, in Lebanon's first participation through qualification.

 Club career

 Starting his career at Islah Borj Shmali in the Lebanese Second Division, Ismail played for Lebanese Premier League side Racing Beirut, before moving to Nejmeh in 2013 where he won one league title, one Super Cup, one Elite Cup and helped them reach the round of 16 of the 2013 AFC Cup.
 In 2014, he moved to Iranian club Zob Ahan with whom he won two Hazfi Cups and played in the AFC Champions League.

 In 2016 he returned to Lebanon at Safa, where he spent two seasons, before joining Salam Zgharta in 2018.
 On 3 June 2019, Ismail joined newly promoted side Bourj.
 Ismail moved to newly-promoted side Sagesse on 12 June 2021, on a one-year deal.
 He left the club on 13 July 2022.